SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 20 May, 2026 at 23:54:29
+# Last Refreshed - 21 May, 2026 at 23:49:47
 The Latest Activity was a Ride -

-<b>🌤️ Cold wind and pollen Friday Afternoon Ride</b>
+<b>Before Grillen 🌥️ Thursday Morning Ride</b>

-which happened on 15 May, 2026 at 16:11:21
+which happened on 21 May, 2026 at 05:33:33

-Which is 0 years, 0 months, 5 days, 7 hours and 43 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 18 hours and 16 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/18518763967
+You can see it here https://www.strava.com/activities/18590607155

 ## Number of Rides
 How many rides have I done each year?